 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

-This option would treat Social Security and Railroad Retirement benefits in the same way that defined benefit pensions are treated—by defining a basis and taxing those benefits that exceed that amount.
+This option would treat Social Security and Railroad Retirement benefits in the same way that defined benefit retirement plan distributions are treated—by defining a basis and taxing the benefits that exceed that amount.
 For employed individuals, the basis would be the payroll taxes they contributed to those programs (but not the equal amount that their employers paid on their behalf).
-For self-employed people, the basis would be the portion (50 percent) of their self-employment taxes that was not deductible from their taxable income.
+For self-employed people, the basis would be the portion (50 percent) of their self-employment taxes that were not deductible from their taxable income.